 So let’s get down to it, “What causes this delamination process?”

 Your car’s clear coat acts as a sealant for the paint.
 When this outer layer is compromised by the tiniest scratch or chip, it opens the door (so to speak) for contaminants and moisture to penetrate.
-Small chips or scratches, left untreated can and will lead to delamination.
+Small dents chips or scratches, left untreated can and will lead to delamination.
+Ottawa paintless dent repair can do the trick!

 2. Pressure Washing